vivekmathema/GCxGC-CRISP/README.md

 The standalone packages are compressed with 7Zip (https://www.7-zip.org/) to obtain maximum compression.
 Please insure that you have 7Zip or WinRAR (with Zip support) installed in your Windows systems to decompress the packages.

-## The stand alone windows package for CPU version of python (which is slow but relatively simple than GPU version) google drive link
+## The stand alone windows 10 64bit software package for CPU version of python (which is slow but relatively simple than GPU version) google drive link

 ```
 https://drive.google.com/file/d/19XqYFoLMD05HNyzrUrF0kMGTXsvsHZez/view?usp=sharing